-Academic misconduct will not be tolerated.
 Students who cheat will receive an "F" for the course grade and the Linguistics Department's Undergraduate Advisor and SDSU's Judicial Coordinator will be notified.
-The Judicial Coordinator will conduct an investigation, and depending on the outcome, the student may be expelled, suspended, or placed on probation.
-As explained in the Group Work Section, group work and collaboratuion on assignments is allowed, but any collaboration on the Midterm or Final is cheating.
-These are test intended to evaluate your individual level of achievement.
+As explained in the Group Work Section, group work and collaboration on assignments is allowed, but any collaboration on the Midterm or Final is cheating.
+These are tests intended to evaluate your individual level of achievement.